 THE STORY OF “BIG AL” PAVLOW & SUPER RECORDS

-One of the most successful of the several Rhode Island-based independent record labels which sprang up during the Rock ‘n’ Roll era was Super Records operated by Alan “Big Al” Pavlow of Providence.
+One of the most successful of the several Rhode Island-based independent record labels which sprang up during the Rock ‘n’ Roll era was Super Records operated by Allan “Big Al” Pavlow of Providence.

 By 1965, Big Al was well-established as a mover and shaker on the Rhode Island music scene.
 As the owner/operator of an independent record shop, Big Al’s Records in downtown Providence, Pavlow’s combination of great ears and attention to detail had made him indispensable to both the local Top 40 radio stations and the national record labels.
 At this time, local stations were still compiling their own playlists and there was intense competition to “add” records before the other stations with an eye to “breaking” them in the region.
 Pavlow regularly consulted with WPRO and WICE, the area’s two top stations, helping them to choose new sides based on his unerring taste in music and on early sales figures for new releases in his shop.
 Big Al’s had also become a regular stop for promo men and salesmen from the major labels, in town visiting the stations and distributors, looking for contacts.